 - Pregnancy warning: This medicine can have harmful effects on the unborn baby.
-Women of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 3 weeks after stopping treatment.
-Let your doctor know right away if you think you may be pregnant. - Breastfeeding warning: Women should not breastfeed during treatment and for at least 3 weeks after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: In men, this medicine may affect your ability to have children in the future.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for 7 months after stopping treatment.
+Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 4 months after stopping treatment.
+Let your doctor know right away if you think you may be pregnant or may have impregnated your partner. - Breastfeeding warning: Women should not breastfeed during treatment and for 1 month after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: In men, this medicine may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm banking.